yalmip/yalmip.github.io/_pages/solvers.md

 Linear programming can be solved by quadratic programming which can be solved by second-order cone programming which can be solved by semidefinite programming.
 Hence, in theory, you only need a semidefinite programming solver if you only solve linear problems.
 In practice though, dedicated solvers are recommended.

-A recommended installation if you mainly intend to solve SDPs and LPs and QPs is [MOSEK](/solver/mosek), [SEDUMI](/solver/sedumi) or [SDPT3](/solver/sdpt3).
+A recommended installation if you mainly intend to solve semidefinite programs, and some LPs and QPs, is [MOSEK](/solver/mosek).
+As semidefinite progrmming alternatives [SEDUMI](/solver/sedumi) or [SDPT3](/solver/sdpt3) are good choices.

 If you solve non-trivial linear and quadratic programs (and nonconvex problems via [BMIBNB](/solver/bmibnb), a dedicated LP/QP solver is recommended.
-Most examples in this Wiki have been generated using [MOSEK](/solver/mosek), [GUROBI](/solver/gurobi) and [CPLEX](/solver/cplex).
-All these solvers have academic licenses giving access to full unlimited versions.
+Most examples in this Wiki have been generated using the [MOSEK](/solver/mosek) and [GUROBI](/solver/gurobi).
+These solvers have academic licenses giving access to full unlimited versions.
+[MOSEK](/solver/mosek) is a great general solver, but for MILPs [GUROBI](/solver/gurobi) typically has fthe upper hand.

 If you intend to solve large problems or other problem classes, you are advised to download several solvers to find one that works best for your problem.